micttyoid/articles/data/blog/2025/4/rules-of-ludo.md

 ## The Rule of Six

-If a player makes a die of six, **a first or a second time** in its turn, the player has following options:
+If a player makes a die of six, **the first, the second, or the third time** in its turn, the player has following options:

 1. If an idle pawn exists in the player's Base, the player may enter it and take another roll.